munchy-bytes/SchemaMapper/README.md

 ## Project details

-SchemaMapper is composed of three main namespaces:
+SchemaMapper is composed of four main namespaces:

 - **Converters:**  It reads data from external files into DataSet
 - **DataCleaners:** Cleans files before importing